hexoul/ether-stealer/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/hexoul/ether-stealer)](https://goreportcard.com/report/github.com/hexoul/ether-stealer)
 [![GoDoc](https://godoc.org/github.com/hexoul/ether-stealer?status.svg)](https://godoc.org/github.com/hexoul/ether-stealer)

 > This project conducts account mining, not block mining.
 In general, this project can do nothing stochastically.
-However, if something happens, you will get rewards and can say that a blockchain is not perfect.
+However, if something happens, you will get rewards and you are able to say that a blockchain is not perfect.

 ## Installation